fedarko/wotplot/README.md

 See [this Stack Overflow thread](https://stackoverflow.com/q/63669752) for details.

-If really you need to use Python 3.6, then I've found that [specifically running `pip install opencv-python==4.3.0.38`](https://stackoverflow.com/a/63669919) before you install wotplot fixes this problem.
+The easiest solution to this is just using a newer Python version.
+However, if you need to use Python 3.6, then I've found that [specifically running `pip install opencv-python==4.3.0.38`](https://stackoverflow.com/a/63669919) before you install wotplot fixes this problem.
 See [our GitHub Actions workflow](https://github.com/fedarko/wotplot/blob/ce702b63bf790c41d02b0493e3a7eebda6fcec70/.github/workflows/main.yml#L62-L63)